CommE2E/comm/docs/dev_environment.md

 This command runs two processes.
 The first is the Metro bundler, which handles bundling our app’s JavaScript code and communicating with the debug build of the app running on either a physical or virtual device.
 The second is the `remotedev-server` for Redux, which is a proxy of sorts through which the Redux monitor (running in the Chrome extension) can communicate with the debug build of the app.

 Next, open `native/ios/Comm.xcworkspace` in Xcode.
-Select a simulator and then hit the play button to build and run the project.
+Select a Simulator from the Scheme menu in the Workspace Toolbar.
+Then hit the Run button to build and run the project.

-## Running mobile app on Android emulator
+## Running mobile app on Android Emulator

 First, make sure that the Metro bundler is running.
 If you haven’t already, open a new terminal and run: